 The main view of the platform in which WSP displays data from the ToughBoy

 The ToughBoy backs up your data automatically on EIVA’s server and on the buoy itself.
 This means your data is secure at all times.
 In addition to data security, ToughBoy customers often need to ensure that data collection is uninterrupted.
 To avoid the enormous cost which even a single day’s delay to projects such as offshore construction can cost, customers sometimes purchase a spare buoy to ensure they have a safety backup should anything befall the first buoy.
-An alternative, which costs a fractional fee, is that EIVA can keep a spare ToughBoy on ‘standby’ – a solution EIVA first developed for customer wpd.
+An alternative is that EIVA can keep a spare ToughBoy on ‘standby’ – a solution EIVA first developed for customer wpd.

 An illustration of the ToughBoy general communication setup